DinoZeyu/linkedin-cs-job-scraper/README.md

 **NER.ipynb**: This file uses spaCy to build a custom matcher that identifies domain-specific entities from Computer Science terms by analyzing sections such as requirements, job descriptions, qualifications, preferred qualifications, and responsibilities.

 **Statistic_Visualization.ipynb**: This file counts the term frequency in CS terms extracted from job requirements, qualifications and so on.

+**LLama-pipeline**: This file used LLama-3-8B-Instruct to summarize the wanted computer science skills from industry.
+It leverages the ability of small language model to accomplish long context understanding.